biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 k__Archaea|p__Euryarchaeota|c__Methanobacteria|o__Methanobacteriales|f__Methanobacteriaceae|g__Methanobrevibacter|s__Methanobrevibacter_smithii                                                   0
 k__Archaea|p__Euryarchaeota|c__Methanobacteria|o__Methanobacteriales|f__Methanobacteriaceae|g__Methanobrevibacter|s__Methanobrevibacter_smithii|t__Methanobrevibacter_smithii_unclassified        0
 ```

-As we can see here, `species` currently has all taxonomic levels for each microbe, so now we need to only keep the species level information.
+As we can see here, `species` currently has all taxonomic levels for each microbe.
+For now, we want to only keep the species level information.

-grep the rows that do not include strain stratifications and store them in a new temporary vector:
+First, grep the rows that do not include strain stratifications and store them in a new temporary vector:
 ```
-tmp.ind = grep("\\|t__", rownames(species), invert = T)
+tmp_ind = grep("\\|t__", rownames(species), invert = T)
 ```

-Create a new dataframe with only those row numbers in `tmp.ind`:
+Create a new dataframe with only those row numbers in `tmp_ind`:
 ```
-tmp = species[tmp.ind,]
+tmp = species[tmp_ind,]
 ```

-Check the output:
+Verify that strains were removed by peeking at the output:
 ```
 row.names(tmp)[1:10]
 ```